Coronavirus: India is fast returning to normal levels with consumption, says PM Modi

 "With the easing of lockdown conditions, business activity was fast returning to normal levels," PM Modi said.

-Speaking at the launch of commercial coal mining, he said "consumption and demand are fast approaching pre-COVID levels".
+Speaking at the launch of commercial coal mining, he said, "consumption and demand are fast approaching pre-COVID levels".
 He cited spurt in power generation and consumption as well as demand for petroleum products during the last week of May and first week of June to buttress his point.

 Also, road and highway toll collection in June has reached 70 per cent of the pre-COVID levels of February, while railway freight tariff in May has seen an improvement of 26 per cent over April.